Influencers Discuss Talkwalker Social Media Trends Report

 7. Nostalgia content.
 During times of uncertainty and economic downturn, with consumers looking back on happier times, brands will use demographics to align with nostalgic content that appeals to their target personas.

 6. Conversational marketing engages customers through conversation, chatbots, social messaging, Zoom calls, and other live interactions.
-The panel shares how content agencies will leverage conversational marketing next year.
+The panel shares how a content marketing agency can leverage conversational marketing.

 5. During the lockdown, people turned to video games as another form of distraction.
 And video games present tremendous opportunities to brands that understand and appreciate these communities and cultures.